-the primary and most general function of the festival is to renounce and then to announce culture. [...]
-At festival times, people do something they normally do not; they abstain from something they normally do; they carry to the extreme behavior that is usually regulated by measure; they invert patterns of daily social life.

-Wayne Davies explains that festivals provide unusual activities and evoke emotions that take people outside their normal behavior in time and space.
-Waldemar Cudny also argues that festivals are spatial phenomena that temporarily transform the space they occupy.
-The transformation and continuity in Mosuo funerals, as Falassi suggests, announces, or affirms, a continuation of the cultural life of the deceased in memory, and perhaps iteratively in a continued form.
+According to Falassi, "At festival times, people do something they normally do not; they abstain from something they normally do; they carry to the extreme behavior that is usually regulated by measure; they invert patterns of daily social life."24 Wayne Davies explains that festivals provide unusual activities and evoke emotions that take people outside their normal behavior in time and space.25 Waldemar Cudny also argues that festivals are spatial phenomena which temporarily transform the space they occupy.26 The transformation and continuity in Mosuo funerals, as Falassi suggests24, announces, or affirms, a continuation of the cultural life of the deceased in memory, and perhaps iteratively in a continued form.

-The subversive character of the funeral is in the change in use of the grandmother's house, renouncing its usual role.
-The everyday activities of the grandmother's house are replaced by celebratory or ritual events during the funeral.
-Most of the time, the grandmother's house is the central place where the daily life of the household takes place.
+The subversive character of the funeral is change in use of the Grandmother's House by renouncing its usual role.
+The spatial transformation is one in which the everyday activities of the Grandmother's House are replaced by celebratory or ritual events during the funeral.
+Most of the time, the Grandmother's House is the central place where the daily life of the household takes place.
 It is where family members gather, cook, eat, drink, discuss family matters, receive guests and worship their ancestors.
-It is also where they experience major life events and hold significant ceremonies, such as the coming-of-age ceremony.
-During the funeral, the main room of the grandmother's house is transformed into a temporary mourning hall for the rituals of death.
-The back room (a small space behind the main room)

-Figure 1 Different stages of Mosuo funeral rituals and activities in the courtyard: (1) preparation of the body, (2) decoration of the temporary mourning hall, (3) religious chants, (4) food celebrations, (5) bonfire dance and (6) cremation.
-Photomontage: Huichao Feng, 2017 that ordinarily functions as a storeroom for grains, preserved pork, potatoes and other kinds of food, becomes a mortuary.
-What remains the same in both funerals and everyday life is the symbolic meaning of the grandmother's house, as a center to conduct rituals of the life cycle.
+It is also where they experience major life events and hold significant ceremonies, such as the Coming of Age ceremony.
+During the funeral, the main room of the Grandmother's House transforms into a temporary mourning hall for the rituals of death.
+The back room (a small space behind the main room) that ordinarily functions as a storeroom for grains, preserved pork, potatoes and other kinds of food, becomes a mortuary.
+What remains the same in both funerals and everyday life is the symbolic meaning of the Grandmother's House, as a center to conduct rituals of the life cycle.

-Figure 2 "Circle-the-Mountain" festival.
-Photo: Huichao Feng, 2016 set up with ritual objects - ceremonial food, wine, flowers, yak butter, lamps and a saddle, as well as white paper with a "Fenghuang" totem to lead the soul of the dead person.
+In contrast to its normal daily appearance, the main room of the Grandmother's House is decorated for the funeral with new clothes that are hung upon a rope and fastened horizontally over the coffin.
+The purpose of the decoration of the temporary "mourning hall" is to show the deceased's experience of life.
+In front of the houselike coffin, a ceremonial table is set up with ritual objects - ceremonial food, wine, flowers, yak butter, lamps, and a saddle, as well as white paper with a "Fenghuang" totem to lead the soul of the dead person.
 The colorful but empty coffin is placed in the upper hearth, opposite the entrance to the main room.
-The coffin is about one meter high with a herringbone pattern enclosing ink-painted decorations of red-green-blue bottles and lotus leaves, Tibetan elegiac couplets, claw flowers, conch shells, Sun, Moon, stars, birds patterns etc. Every course of the banquet is placed on the table for the deceased to enjoy with all their relatives and guests.
+The coffin is about a meter high with a herringbone pattern enclosing ink-painted decorations of red-green-blue bottles and lotus leaves, Tibetan elegiac couplets, claw flowers, conch shells, sun, moon, stars, and birds patterns, etc. Every course of the banquet is placed on the table for the deceased to enjoy with all their relatives and guests.
 Such rites of decorating are a way of displaying the most important symbolic elements of the ceremony in which the community comes together.